FarabiAkash/smart-parking/README.md

 - Alerts: list, filter by severity, acknowledge.
 - Reports: date range + optional facility/zone, download CSV.

-**Not included:** Excel/PDF export, auth, scheduled offline-alert check, tests.
+---

+## Incomplete features

+- Excel and PDF export (only CSV is implemented).
+- Authentication and user roles.
+- Automated scheduling for `check_offline_alerts` (no cron/celery setup in repo).
+- Unit or integration tests.
-**Occupancy per zone:** Not implemented.
-Occupancy is tracked per device (via `ParkingLog`); zones exist and devices belong to them, but there is no API or UI that reports “X of Y slots occupied” per zone.
-The dashboard has global `current_occupancy_count` and `zone_breakdown` only for zones with targets (where “actual” is event count, not occupancy).
+- Occupancy per zone: no API or UI for “X of Y slots occupied” per zone; dashboard has global occupancy and zone breakdown only where targets exist (actual = event count, not occupancy).

 ---